Singaporean Mandarin: Development of Mandarin in Singapore

-Before the 20th century, old-style private Chinese schools in Singapore, known as sīshú (私塾), generally used Chinese dialects such as Hokkien, Teochew and Cantonese as the medium of instruction for teaching the Chinese classics and Classical Chinese.
-Singapore's first Mandarin-medium classes appeared around 1898, but Chinese dialect schools remained in operation until 1909.
-Following the May Fourth Movement in 1919 and the influence of the New Culture Movement in China, these schools gradually replaced dialect instruction with Mandarin Chinese, or Guóyǔ (國語).
+Before the 20th century, old-style private Chinese schools in Singapore, known as sīshú (私塾), generally used Chinese varieties such as Hokkien, Teochew and Cantonese as the medium of instruction for teaching the Chinese classics and Classical Chinese.
+Singapore's first Mandarin-medium classes appeared around 1898, but schools using other Chinese varieties remained in operation until 1909.
+Following the May Fourth Movement in 1919 and the influence of the New Culture Movement in China, these schools gradually replaced non-Mandarin instruction with Mandarin Chinese, or Guóyǔ (國語).
 The Kuomintang (KMT)–led government of China supported this shift by sending teachers and textbooks, and by the 1920s all Chinese schools in Singapore had adopted Mandarin despite British discouragement.

 In the early years of Mandarin education in Singapore, there was no fully standardised colloquial form to serve as a learning model.
 Most teachers were from southern China and spoke with strong regional accents, which influenced Singaporean Mandarin by eliminating features such as erhua (兒化) and the light tone (輕聲).
 The publication of the Dictionary of National Pronunciation in 1919 introduced a hybrid system combining northern sounds with southern rhymes, including the checked tone (入聲), but it was only in 1932 with the Vocabulary of National Pronunciation for Everyday Use, based entirely on the Beijing dialect, that a consistent standard emerged.
 This standard was adopted in Singapore’s Chinese schools.
 During the 1930s and 1940s, new immigrants from China, known as xīn kè (新客), helped establish more Chinese schools, further expanding Mandarin's use.
 Over time, the term for Mandarin in Singapore shifted from Guóyǔ (National Language) to Huáyǔ (Chinese Language).

 From the 1950s to the 1970s, Singaporean Mandarin was heavily influenced by Taiwanese Mandarin, as most Chinese publications came from Taiwan or Hong Kong.
-In the 1980s, following mainland China's economic reforms, Singapore adopted Hanyu Pinyin and switched from Traditional Chinese characters to Simplified Chinese characters.
+In the 1980s, following mainland China's reform and opening up, Singapore adopted Hanyu Pinyin and switched from Traditional Chinese characters to Simplified Chinese characters.
 The Speak Mandarin Campaign launched in 1979 spurred further standardisation, with the Promote Mandarin Council conducting research based on linguistic models from mainland China and Taiwan.
 Since the 1990s, greater interaction with mainland China and a large influx of Chinese migrants have brought more Putonghua vocabulary into Singaporean Mandarin.

-Differences from Standard Mandarin
+Differences from other varieties of Mandarin

 Vocabulary

 Major differences between Singaporean Mandarin Huayu (华语) and Putonghua lie in the vocabulary used.
 A lack of contact between Singapore and China from 1949 to 1979 meant that Singaporean Mandarin had to invent new words to fit the local context, as well as borrow words from Taiwanese Mandarin or other Chinese varieties that were spoken in Singapore.
 As a result, new Mandarin words proprietary to Singapore were invented.

 The Dictionary of Contemporary Singaporean Mandarin Vocabulary (时代新加坡特有词语词典) edited by Wang Huidi (汪惠迪) listed 1,560 uniquely local Singaporean Mandarin words, which are not used in mainland China or Taiwan.